tahaspc82442/CoOp/README.md

 ## Updates

+**30.10.2024**: Added support for training and evaluation on PatternNet and UC Merced Datasets

 - **07.10.2022**: Just added to both [CoOp](https://arxiv.org/abs/2109.01134) and [CoCoOp](https://arxiv.org/abs/2203.05557) (in their appendices) the results on the newly proposed DOSCO (DOmain Shift in COntext) benchmark, which focuses on contextual domain shift and covers a diverse set of classification problems.
 (The paper about DOSCO is [here](https://arxiv.org/abs/2209.07521) and the code for running CoOp/CoCoOp on DOSCO is [here](https://github.com/KaiyangZhou/on-device-dg).)

 - **17.09.2022**: [Call for Papers](https://kaiyangzhou.github.io/assets/cfp_ijcv_lvms.html): IJCV Special Issue on *The Promises and Dangers of Large Vision Models*.